What you need to know

 - the birth parent retains full parental responsibility.
 If a child is looked after and subject to an interim or final care order, the local authority shares parental responsibility.

-- a child cannot be accommodated if a person with parental responsibility for the child objects and/or is willing to provide or arrange accommodation for the child (S.20 (7) Children Act 1989)
+- a child cannot be accommodated if a person with parental responsibility for the child objects, has asked for accomodation to cease and/or is willing to provide or arrange accommodation for the child (S.20 (7) Children Act 1989).

 There are many circumstances where section 20 (s20) is used in practice, including respite through parental illness and difficulties or with unaccompanied children from abroad.